 Day in and day out, your gifts are hard at work, touching many service areas around the hospital.
-An elderly man seeing rehabilitation after a terrible fall, a woman giving birth to her first child, or a little girl on her way to the emergency room - YOUR support saved them all!
+An elderly man seeing rehabilitation after a terrible fall, or a little girl on her way to the emergency room - YOUR support saved them all!

 This is the care we provide each and every day.
-Gifts like yours to the HSHS Sacred Heart Foundation directly and indirectly touch ALL patients we serve each year.
+Gifts like yours to the HSHS St. Joseph's Foundation directly and indirectly touch ALL patients we serve each year.